r-Techsupport/rTS_Wiki/docs/disks/dynamic-disks.md

 # Dynamic Disks

+{: .warning .warning-icon }
-> ❗ Any method to accomplish these tasks without data-loss are not supported.
+> Any method to accomplish these tasks without data-loss are not supported.
 The lazy "safe" method is never safe.

 Dynamic disks allows you to combine multiple disks into one, allowing you more space on a single drive letter.
 If you need to upgrade storage it is easy to add another disk without much trouble.